 LLM Tools Use Content Blocks, Not Whole Pages

-- Each section works independently
+• Each section must work independently

-How Different Business Types Require Tailored Implementation Strategies
+How Different Business Types Require Tailored Implementation Strategies?

 Agency action points:

-For Consultants – Translate Visibility into Strategy
+For Consultants – Turn Visibility Signals into Strategy

 Consultant action points:

-For Startups – Move Fast Without Guesswork
+For Startups – Move Quickly With Reliable Signals

 Startup action points: